Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 China

+China foreign ministry spokesman Wang Wenbin told reporters during a press conference Thursday that three Chinese nationals are confirmed dead, two are missing and several are wounded.

-Israel's foreign ministry said Wednesday that one Chinese national has been taken hostage.
+On Wednesday, Israel's foreign ministry had said that one Chinese national had been taken hostage.

 Colombia